60% of those who use illegal drugs are 15 to 24 years old

 Beliefs about MDMA are reminiscent of similar claims made about LSD in the 1950s and 1960s, which proved to be untrue.
 According to its proponents, MDMA can make people trust each other and can break down barriers between therapists and patients, lovers, and family members.

 Physical and psychological symptoms.
 Many problems users encounter with MDMA are similar to those found with the use of amphetamines and cocaine.
-They are:

 Psychological difficulties, including confusion, depression, sleep problems, drug craving, severe anxiety, and paranoia during and sometimes weeks after taking MDMA (in some cases, psychotic episodes have been reported).